Sergey Kramarenko (pilot): Clash of Titans

 But after several tens of seconds passed, suddenly I was once again out in the sunshine.
 The aircraft had punched through the black cloud.
 Behind and below me were the dam and the reservoir.
-Off to the left I could see the departing Sabres, having lost me in the cloud and perhaps figured I was dead.
+Off to the left I could see the departing Sabres, who, having lost me in the cloud, perhaps figured I was dead.
 Following me had proven to be useless, the sea was near, and not wanting a new fight, even though I had come close to passing out from the stress.
 In order to not lose consciousness I focused my attention in front of me and pinched the arteries in my neck, as I did not want the blood to leave my head.
 It was far easier for the Sabre pilots to take this stress – they had a special anti-G suit which, when it sensed increased stress on the pilot, filled with air and, grasping him tightly, prevented the blood from leaving his head.
 Up until then our designers had never thought of such an idea.

 I circled the airfield a couple of times, landed and then, taxiing over to the hardstand, saw my wingmen.
 They, having lost me during the sharp turn, continued to go after the eight Sabres, but when they got to the coastline had to turn back, searched for me, and not finding me, returned to the airfield.

 Subsequent examination of my gun camera footage showed good hits on the Sabre.
 Ground command reported where it had impacted.”

 The Sabre downed by Kramarenko was the F-86A BuNo 49-1281 of Lt.Col.
-Glenn T. Eagleston (4th FIG's commander, a famed World War II ace with 18.5 Luftwaffe kills while flying a P-51 Mustang, and two victories against MiGs in Korea), who belly-landed his jet at Kimpo Airbase South Korea.
+Glenn T. Eagleston (4th FIG's commander, a famed World War II ace with 18.5 Luftwaffe kills while flying the P-47 Thunderbolt and P-51 Mustang, and two victories against MiGs in Korea), who belly-landed his jet at Kimpo Airbase South Korea.
 The jet was damaged beyond repair and was written off.
 The leader of the two Sabres who came to assist Eagleston was also a notable combat pilot: Lt.Col.
 Bruce Hinton, the first Sabre pilot to shoot down a MiG on 17 December 1950.